Ayush1216/FinanceGuru/README.md

 ### Purpose of the App:

 Gamified application for a user's personal finances.
-Tracks all the transactions and expenses of a user and recommends Bajaj products and well as provides incentives to the user.
+Tracks all the transactions and expenses of a user and  provides incentives to the user.

 ### Functionalities Included:
 - Micro-investment - The application rounds up transactions and invest the remaining amount into strategic policies.